WiktorJ/quantum-computing-resources/README.md

 ### Quantum Security
 Qubits also cannot be copied, and any attempt to do so can be detected. (https://science.sciencemag.org/content/sci/362/6412/eaam9288.full.pdf)

+### Machine Learning
+Recent work shows that quantum mechanics can provide more parsimonious models of stochastic processes than classical models, as quantified by an entropic measure of complexity.
+This suggests that quantum models hold the potential to substantially reduce the amount of other type of computational resources, e.g. memory, required to model a given dataset. (https://arxiv.org/pdf/1708.09757.pdf)

 ## Possible topics
 * Provide means to process (the essence of) large amounts of data on quantum computers.